Table of Contents

 DocNetwork found Testkube after they started experimenting with k6 for load testing.
 The load tests were useful, but they were only part of the picture.
 What they needed was a single place where everyone (engineers, QA, product) could see what ran, what passed, and what broke.

-Matt put it simply: it wasn't just about running k6 tests.
+Matt put it simply: it was not just about running k6 tests.
 It was about having a place where non-technical people could see what happened, review artifacts, and get real insight.

 That shift from "tests ran somewhere" to "results are visible to everyone" is what killed the deployment meeting.
 Once Testkube was integrated into their Kubernetes stack, with tests defined in Git and synced via Argo CD, the workflow changed: